SpareCores/sc-www/src/assets/articles/resource-tracker-rs.md

 ## CLI Usage

-The most common pattern is the shell-wrapper mode: pass your command (preferably explicitely after `--` to avoid shell expansion) and the tracker monitors the child process tree from start to finish, by default using a one-second interval, then exits with the same exit code as the child process so it is transparent to CI and job schedulers:
+The most common pattern is the shell-wrapper mode: pass your command (preferably explicitly after `--` to avoid shell expansion) and the tracker monitors the child process tree from start to finish, by default using a one-second interval, then exits with the same exit code as the child process so it is transparent to CI and job schedulers: